jim60105/docker-whisperX/README.md

 - `LANG`: The language to transcribe.
 The default is `en`.
 See [here](https://github.com/jim60105/docker-whisperX/blob/master/load_align_model.py) for supported languages.

 - `WHISPER_MODEL`: The model name.
 The default is `base`.
 See [fast-whisper](https://huggingface.co/guillaumekln) for supported models.

+In case of multiple language alignments needed, use space separated list of languages `"LANG=pl fr en"` when building the image.
+Worth adding it when tagging image too, i.e. -t local/whisperx:large-v3-pl-fr-en

 ### Build Command